BrianLesko/dualsense-car-control/readme.md

-# wireless arduino control using a PS5 controller
+# Mobile robot
-Control a Pulse Width modulation (PWM) pin of an Arduino ESP32 microcontroller using a Dualsense PS5 remote, wirelessly over a wifi network.
+All the code needed to manually control my second mobile robot, using a PS5 remote.

 &nbsp;